s99shoss/final-health-assistant/README.md

 University of Bonn – Dialogue Systems – SS 2025

+---

 ## 📝 License

-This project is intended for educational and academic purposes only.
+This project is intended for educational and academic use only.